OleSan/Test_spec/README.md

  * jQuery can _not_ be used for animation
 * Greensock library for animations hosted from Cloudfare (add link)

-## 6. Banner delivery
+## 6. Creative delivery
-Banners should be delivered in a zip file without folders.
+The creative should be delivered in a zip file without folders.
 Name the HTML file index.html.
 The file names can only be written with 7bit ASCII characters, so no characters like @ or % etc. The HTML file should not have minimized code.
 This to ensure best possible support for AdTech.

 ## 7. Third party code
 * Must be sent as JavaScript code